Desk Chair Dimensions Explained: Seat Height, Depth, and Ergonomic Fit

 Seat Width

 A seat that’s too narrow can feel cramped; one that’s too wide may limit your arms and back from receiving the support they need.
-Once you get the right width, it’s a matter of striking the balance between comfort and posture.
+Once you get the right width, it’s a matter of striking the balance between Comfort and posture.

 Simple Desk Chair Measurement Table